arborchurch/arbor-web/site/content/christmas-eve/index.md

 Which inspire your heavenly song<br />
 <br />
 Come to Bethlehem to see<br />
-him whose birth the angels sing<br />
+Him whose birth the angels sing<br />
 Come adore on bended knee<br />
 Christ the Lord the newborn King<br />
 </p>